 The directors are aware that the value of certain land and buildings in the balance sheet may not be representative of their market value.
-However, a substantial proportion of land and buildings comprises specialised operational properties and structures for which there is no ready market, and it is not therefore practicable to provide a full valuation.
+However, a substantial proportion of land and buildings comprises specialised operational properties and structures for which there is no ready market and it is not therefore practicable to provide a full valuation.

-Previous movements in fixed assets have included transfers to Keyland, which were all made on the basis of independent external valuations obtained specifically for the purpose and approved by Ofwat.
+Previous movements in fixed assets have included transfers to Keyland Developments Limited, another subsidiary of Kelda Holdings Limited, which were all made on the basis of independent external valuations obtained specifically for the purpose and approved by Ofwat.
 With effect from 1 April 1996, only those transfers with a value of over £500,000 have been subject to approval by Ofwat.